a Reliable UAV platform

 These stresses can break a vulnerable structure easily.
 It’s important to anticipate the effects of these stresses very early in the design process.
-Regulators will look favourably upon structures with a long track record of durability in the face of harsh conditions.
+Regulators will look favorably upon structures with a long track record of durability in the face of harsh conditions.

 So, selecting component partners should be done carefully.
 It’s important to understand that components that commonly fail are minor components like capacitors, connectors, and even solder joints.

 Elsight’s Halo connectivity platform combines different communication methods to achieve one solid communication pipeline.
-The advantages of using existing technologies in a hybrid and modular way is a key element in receiving regulatory approvals.
+The advantages of using existing technologies in a hybrid and modular way are a key element in receiving regulatory approvals.
 Relying on one communication method, even when talking about failover capabilities just isn’t enough.
 Halo utilizes all communication methods available in the area to create a reliable, stable connection to operators.

 There are so many companies that can boost the reliability of unmanned aerial platforms.
-Many of those companies have accumulated the operating time to ensure their reliability, and they can prove it too.
+Many of those companies have accumulated operating time to ensure their reliability, and they can prove it too.

 Regulators place a premium on reliability and safety.
 If you are looking for regulatory approvals, then you must make sure the system is reliable, safe to operate, and with multiple failsafe capabilities.
 Don’t be afraid to perform rigorous due diligence before partnering with someone.
-Provable operation time is your best route towards expansion and commercialisation.
+Provable operation time is your best route towards expansion and commercialization.